Introduction

 Conclusion

 The distinction between radios and computers has become increasingly nuanced as technology advances.
-While traditional analog radios remain firmly outside the realm of computing devices, modern digital radios and software-defined radios challenge our conventional understanding of both categories.
+And while traditional analog radios remain firmly outside the realm of computing devices, modern digital radios and software-defined radios challenge our conventional understanding of both categories.
 These devices demonstrate how specialized hardware can incorporate computing capabilities to achieve greater flexibility and functionality.

 Modern radios often incorporate microprocessors and digital signal processing capabilities that allow for greater flexibility and functionality than their analog predecessors.
 These features enable radios to perform complex operations, store and process data, and even run software applications - characteristics that are fundamental to computing devices.
 The integration of these capabilities has led to the development of hybrid devices that challenge our traditional understanding of both radios and computers.

-The convergence of radio and computing technologies is perhaps most evident in devices like smartphones, which seamlessly combine communication capabilities with powerful computing functions.
+The convergence of radio and computing technologies is perhaps most evident in devices like smartphones, which without friction combine communication capabilities with powerful computing functions.
 These devices demonstrate how the distinction between radios and computers can become increasingly blurred as technology progresses.
 Software-defined radios take this integration even further, using software to perform tasks that were once the exclusive domain of dedicated hardware.